Maple Pruning Basics

 Another goal of pruning is to shorten the internodes – that is the space between leaves.
 If you think the leaves are too far apart, you can cut back all the way to the buds.
 There is a circle of buds at the base of each branch.
 When you cut the stem off like this new branches and leaves will sprout from the buds.

-Reducing Branch Size
+Reduce Branch Size

-As you look at your branches you will probably see that many branch are about the same thickness from beginning to end.
+When you look at your branches you will probably see that many branch are about the same thickness from beginning to end.

 It will look more natural if the branch starts out think and becomes thinner over its length.
 Here’s how to do this.